Resolved velocity profiles of galactic winds at Cosmic Noon: Summary and Conclusions

 A promising avenue for future work is to explore spatially resolved outflow structure, along with the local conditions which launch strong galactic winds.
 As an immediate next step, some targets from this work are being followed up using the Keck Cosmic Web Imager to spatially map these ISM lines.
 Some will also be part of the galaxy evolution Key Science Program with KAPA \citep[Keck All-sky Precision Adaptive Optics;][]{wizinowich2020} which will provide kinematic maps of the nebular emission at $\sim$100 parsec resolution, providing a detailed view of the star formation morphology and ionized gas kinematics.
 Combining spatially resolved galaxy structure with spatially+spectrally resolved outflow properties will provide greater insight into the physical process responsible for the feedback which regulates galaxy formation.

 \acknowledgements{ This research has made use of the Keck Observatory Archive (KOA), which is operated by the W. M. Keck Observatory and the NASA Exoplanet Science Institute (NExScI), under contract with the National Aeronautics and Space Administration.
 Some of the data presented herein were obtained at the W. M. Keck Observatory, which is operated as a scientific partnership among the California Institute of Technology, the University of California and the National Aeronautics and Space Administration.
 The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.
 We thank Jane Rigby and the MEGaSaURA team for for making their spectra publicly available.
 TJ and KVGC gratefully acknowledge support from the Gordon and Betty Moore Foundation through Grant GBMF8549, from the National Science Foundation through grant AST-2108515, and from a Dean’s Faculty Fellowship.
+Support for this work was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51469.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5- 26555.
 RSE acknowledges funding from the European Research Council under the European Union Horizon 2020 research and innovation program (grant agreement No. 669253).
 This research was supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013. }The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the indigenous Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.